 Please note that the RDF is closed on state holidays.

 Visit the RDF page for more information.

-To find out more about the Town of Wellesley's parking lots and their rates, go the Parking Clerk's page.
+To find out more about the Town of Wellesley street parking, parking lots, and rates, go the Parking Clerk webpage.

 Copies of Vital Records (certified copies of Birth, Death & Marriage Certificates) may be obtained from the Town Clerk’s Office for a $10.00 fee per copy ordered.

-Requests can be in person or by a letter enclosing a check for the fee and a self addressed stamped envelope.
+Requests can be made online, in person, or by a letter enclosing a check for the fee and a self addressed stamped envelope.